moaaztaha/Practical-MLOps-Book-Exercises-and-Notes/README.md

  The book's exercises and my notes

 ## Chapter 1
-- Creating CI integration with Github Actions, AWS CodeBuild and GCP CloudBuild
+- Creating CI integration with Github Actions